 VAWA – Violence Against Women Act is a federal law first passed in 1994 most recently reauthorized in 2013.
 It outlines procedures for handling, investigating reports and has educational requirements for campuses.

-The Title IX coordinator for SUNY Morrisville is the Chief Diversity Officer, Mary H. Bonderoff, Ed.D.
-She can be reached at 315.684.6981, email@example.com or in the Library, Room 104.
+The Title IX coordinator for SUNY Morrisville is Miguel A. Pereira III, who can be reached at 315.684.6997 or via email at email@example.com.

 The types of activities that invoke Title IX protections include gender discrimination, domestic violence, dating violence, sexual harassment, sexual assault, and/or stalking.